slott56/Stingray-Reader/docs/source/background.rst

                 rd = SomeObjectSource.build_record_dict(row)
                 yield SomeObject.from_dict(rd)

 This design breaks processing into two parts.
 The logical layout mapping from workbook rows to Python objects is never trivial.
 The implmentaton of ``build_record_dict()`` is subject to change with minimal notice.
 Transforming this to the useful ``SomeObject`` class is often trivial.
-It helps to keep it separate.
+It helps to keep the two aspects separate.

 This can be restated as a sequence of generator expressions.
-This form is sometimes helpful for visualizing the stages in the processing,
+This form is sometimes helpful for visualizing the stages in the processing.

 It looks like this: